automaticdavid/automaticdavid.github.io/content/nso.md

 Then I run the `show_address.yml` playbook: it's an example of using the  `nso_query` module to run an XPATH query against NSO.
 I use it to display the names and IP address of my devices.

-I then telnet into one switch and make a manual confiugration change.
+I then telnet into one switch (the whole cisco lab is telnet only) and make a manual confiugration change.
 When I run  `check_sync.yml` again, I see that the device is "out-of-sync".
 With Ansible it becomes easy to deal with such an exception: we could automatically open a ticket in an ITSM system, or trigger a remediation action.

 This remediation could be the next playbook: `sync_to.yml`, which executes a sync-to NSO action.
 This updates the switch configuration with what's defined in the NSO configuration, discarding the manual change.
 When I run `check_sync.yml` again, everything is in sync.